Juji Nakada’s ministry reaches, even now, into the 21st Century.

 What did I know about Juji Nakada?

-This email came while I wrote my books about Oswald and Biddy Chambers.
+This email came while I was writing my books about Oswald and Biddy Chambers.
 I knew about OC and Nakada’s ministry and friendship, so I wrote back with what information I had.

 (You can learn a lot about their friendship in David McCasland’s wonderful biography, Oswald Chambers: Abandoned to God.)

-But as you saw in the previous posts, here and here, Nakada was a force to be reckoned within the Kingdom of God!
+As you can see in the previous posts, here and here, Nakada was a force to be reckoned with!

 “John” wrote back to thank me and share something of his personal spiritual story.
-He had endured a number of challenges and was trying to find a way to God.
+He had endured many challenges and was seeking a way to God.

 That’s why he picked up that old Bible.

-But, like many, he started reading at the beginning and without context, those early books of the Bible can challenge people’s ability to see the God many of us know.
+But, like many, he started reading at the beginning and without context.
+The early books of the Bible can challenge people’s ability to see the God many of us know.

 Nakada’s Ministry to John